I'll start as an example (y'all are probably sick of my ring by now, sorry):

 Aquamarine, then iolite on the sides, palladium.

-It says I see beauty in strange places and want to show that off, it shows I value unique-ness and prefer a twist on the norm in my personal style, and that I don't feel comfortable with anything excessively showy.
+It says I see beauty in strange places and want to show that off, it shows I value unique-ness and prefer a twist on the norm in my personal style, and that I don’t feel comfortable with anything excessively showy.
 Also that I care about the origins and history of things.
 (The source for this black diamond says that they use ones that came from space rocks.
 Space is awesome!)
 It shows I am allergic to most metal, lol.
-(It also shows FI knows me REALLY well! :D )
+(It also shows Fiance knows me REALLY well! 😀 )

 Since I haven't worn my engagement ring since I got married I will just discuss my wedding band.